Logo

 What prizes can my child earn?

-As well as the 25, 50 and 75 stickers above, students can earn sweets, musical stationary, certificates, musical jewellery, sheet music of their favourite songs, manuscript books to write their own music, and even a trophy.
-Watch our video below to see some examples...
+As well as the 25, 50 and 75 stickers, students can earn certificates sweets, musical stationary, certificates, musical jewellery, manuscript books to write their own music, and even a trophy.

 When does the Practice Champion run?

 Our PJC Practice Champion runs from September to September.
 This is to ensure that students continue to be inspired over the August Holiday to keep up their practise, knowing that prizes and awards await them in September when they return to us!
 In September each year they will receive a brand new card ready to start again.
-The Practice Log for 2022/23 is Yellow.
+The Practice Log Booklets change each year in order to avoid confusion.

 What should my child be practising?